paperclipmonkey/Landscape-Connect/README.md

 ##Testing
 ADB Monkey can be used to perform automated monkey testing on the app:
  `adb shell monkey -p uk.co.threeequals.landscapeconnect -v 15000`

+Additionally MonkeyRunner can be used to take screenshots of the app:
+`./monkeyrunner ~/Dropbox/landscape-connect/LandscapeConnect/screenshots.py`